 Exploring the concepts of words and their meanings

-We'll meet on Wednesday, May 17, to discuss "virtual reality".
+We'll meet on Wednesday, September 20, to discuss "bias".

 We discussed "conscience" in April and decided that everyone has her or his own ideas of what is right or wrong.
 Even within a single family, there could be controversies over what's right and what's wrong.
 For example, an honor killing could be considered a conscience thing to do.
 Conscience isn't frozen in time.
 It can be altered to "fit in with your society," even if you may need to alter your ideas of right and wrong.
 Conscience is malleable.
 People who appear to be without a conscience like Ted Bundy or Charles Manson must have alternate types of conscience, perhaps believing they are doing the right thing.